Summary

 Read the full fact sheet- Teeth grinding (bruxism) is involuntary clenching, grinding and gnashing of the teeth that usually happens during sleep.

-- Causes can include stress, concentration and use of illegal drugs.
+- Causes can include stress, intense focus and use of illegal drugs.

-- Treatments include bite splints (to be worn at night), repair of tooth damage, and stress management therapy.
+- Treatments include a special mouthguard or bite splint (to be worn at night), repair of tooth damage, and stress management therapy.

 On this page